Jemurai/policy/policies/Network_Security_Policy.md

 Customers may conduct their own security assessments of {{company_name}} applications.
 These must:

 1. Be scheduled in advance at a mutually agreeable time
-1. Be co-ordinated and scoped clearly with our security officer
+1. Be coordinated and scoped clearly with the security officer
-1. Include communication of any findings or issues identified back to {{company_name}}
+1. Require communication of any findings or issues identified back to {{company_name}}

 [NIST800-53:CA-1](https://nvd.nist.gov/800-53/Rev4/control/CA-1)

-## Denial Of Service
+## Denial of Service

 If it is deemed critical for an application, {{company_name}} will leverage denial of service protection to support availability requirements.
 [NIST800-53:SC-5](https://nvd.nist.gov/800-53/Rev4/control/SC-5)

 ## SPAM

-{{company_name}} will leverage email platform integrated SPAM protection.
+{{company_name}} shall leverage email platform integrated SPAM protection.
 [NIST800-53:SI-8](https://nvd.nist.gov/800-53/Rev4/control/SI-8)

 ## All Traffic on TLS

-All traffic external to the company will be transmitted over TLS where integrity and confidentiality can be ensured.
+All traffic external to the company shall be transmitted over TLS where integrity and confidentiality can be ensured.
 [NIST800-53:SC-8](https://nvd.nist.gov/800-53/Rev4/control/SC-8),
 [NIST800-53:SC-12](https://nvd.nist.gov/800-53/Rev4/control/SC-12),
 [NIST800-53:SC-13](https://nvd.nist.gov/800-53/Rev4/control/SC-13),